 If you received wages from Yale University and gave consent to receive an electronic version of the W-2 form, you will find your W-2 in the My Pay section of WorkDay.
 More information about receiving your Yale W-2 form.

-Refer to the pages on Nonresident and Resident tax filing.
-If you are not certain, Sprintax will ask you a series of questions based on the substantial presence test to determine your residence status for federal tax filing purposes.
+See the instructions on the main U.S. Taxes page for help.
+If you are still not certain, you should create a Sprintax account as described in our Sprintax page.
+Sprintax will ask you a series of questions based on the substantial presence test to determine your residence status for federal tax filing purposes.
 If you qualify as a nonresident for tax purposes, you can use the Sprintax program to assist you with federal tax filing.
-If you qualify as a resident for tax purposes, you cannot use the Sprintax tax preparation software and want to look at other tax preparation resources such as Turbo Tax or H&R Block.
-Generally, tax treaties do not apply to individuals who qualify as resident for tax purposes, there are a few exceptions.
+If you qualify as a resident for tax purposes, you cannot use the Sprintax tax preparation software.
+Find out more on our Resident Tax Filing page.
+Generally, tax treaties do not apply to individuals who qualify as a resident for tax purposes, but there are a few exceptions.
 For more information on exceptions, consult the IRS publication 901.

 - Sprintax offers tax preparation workshops.
-To sign up for a free Sprintax workshop, go here.
+Find out more and sign up for a free Sprintax workshop here.

 - Determines if you are a resident or nonresident for U.S. tax purposes.